John McArthur (general): Civil War

-Postbellum life
+Postwar life

 After the war, he was involved in a number of occupations, including Commissioner of Chicago Public Works during the Chicago Fire, postmaster of Chicago, and general manager of the Chicago and Vert Island Stone Company.
 In 1875, he was elected as a member of the American Philosophical Society.

 McArthur died in Chicago on May 15, 1906, and was buried at Rosehill Cemetery.